GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/dynamic-import-preloading/index.md

 # The Test

-This test checks to see if it's possible to start network request for the dependecies as soon as the code splitted module start loading.
+This test checks to see if it's possible to request code-splitted dependency bundles before the consuming bundle has been loaded, either via [preload](https://web.dev/preload-critical-assets/) or async script loading.

 **index.js**

 ```js